 - Oracle v.
 Google.
 Represented Oracle in its ongoing high-profile copyright litigation against Google regarding the Android operating system.

 - Oracle v.
 Oregon.
 Achieved favorable settlement for Oracle in its highly publicized litigation against the state of Oregon over development of the state’s online health insurance marketplace.

 - DrugLogic v.
 Oracle.
 Won summary judgment on behalf of Oracle in a patent infringement case related to pharmacovigilance software.

 - Collins v.
-Western Digital Technologies, Inc. Represented Hitachi Global Storage Technologies and Western Digital in a lawsuit accusing them of infringing patents relating to a method for developing diamond-like carbon films on hard disk drives.
+Western Digital Technologies.
+Represented Hitachi Global Storage Technologies and Western Digital in a lawsuit accusing our client of infringing patents relating to a method for developing diamond-like carbon films on hard disk drives.
 The case settled favorably shortly before trial.

 - Successfully defended Electronic Arts in trademark infringement and right of publicity actions related to EA SPORTS Active, Fight Night, Medal of Honor, and Mirror’s Edge video games.